GISMentors/qgis-plugins/index.rst

 following sections:

 * Enter commands in the QGIS Python interactive console
-* Create and use plugins
+* Create and use QGIS plugins
 * Automatically run Python code when QGIS starts
 * Create custom applications based on the QGIS API